sunnybiju2005/billing-application/AUTO_PY_TO_EXE_GUIDE.md

 --hidden-import=firebase_admin
 --hidden-import=google.cloud.firestore
 --hidden-import=google.auth
+--hidden-import=barcode
+--hidden-import=barcode.writer
+--hidden-import=PIL
+--hidden-import=PIL.Image
 ```

-This ensures all Firebase dependencies are included.
+This ensures all Firebase and barcode dependencies are included.

+**Note**: If barcode PNG generation fails in the executable, it will automatically fall back to SVG format (which doesn't require fonts).

 ### 4. Output Directory